Primary and Junior Part 1

 The course also leads participants in:

-- Providing leadership in the understanding and application of conceptual frameworks for Mathematics, Primary and Junior
+- Providing leadership in understanding and applying conceptual frameworks for Mathematics, Primary, and Junior.

-- Demonstrating leadership in implementing current Ontario curriculum and government policies relevant to the teaching and learning of Mathematics, Primary and Junior
+- Demonstrating leadership in implementing Ontario curriculum and government policies relevant to the teaching and learning of Mathematics.

-- Assisting colleagues to reflect on teaching practice and to engage in professional dialogue on the relationship of theory and practice in the teaching of Mathematics, Primary and Junior
+- Assisting colleagues in reflecting on teaching practices and engaging in professional dialogue on the relationship between theory and practice in Mathematics.

-- Facilitating understanding and application of the role of metacognition in mathematics
+- Facilitating an understanding of the role of metacognition in mathematics.

-- Providing leadership in the application of the theory of constructivism as it relates to the teaching of mathematics
+- Providing leadership in applying constructivist theory to the teaching of mathematics.

-- Facilitating the exploration of factors that influence changes in the teaching of mathematics
+- Facilitating exploration of factors influencing changes in mathematics education.

-- Facilitating the exploration of the interconnection of big ideas, key concepts, overall expectations, and enduring understandings in mathematics education
+- Exploring the interconnection of big ideas, key concepts, overall expectations, and enduring understandings in mathematics education.

-- Providing leadership in the application of instructional strategies to respond to math anxiety, avoidance, and phobia
+- Providing leadership in strategies to address math anxiety, avoidance, and phobia.

-- Sharing with others the knowledge and application of current research (for example, knowledge of mathematics-for-teaching, knowing the possible range of student responses to problems, error analysis, choosing effective models for specific instructional purposes and developmental levels)
+- Sharing knowledge and application of current research (e.g., knowledge of mathematics-for-teaching, student response analysis, choosing effective models for instructional purposes).

 Module 1: Setting the Context for Mathematics Leadership